 To be active, what does it mean?

-I’ve come to feel it’s about being involved in a way that feels right to each of us, whether that’s planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do you want to live in and how with our lives can we keep asking that question and contribute to that?
+I’ve come to feel it’s about being involved in a way that feels right to each of us, whether that’s planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do you want to live in and how with our lives can we keep asking that question and contributing to that?

 Talking with friends who inspired all of these examples and other friends who have done more ‘direct action’ and on some occasions been arrested for what they believed was right; protesting arms fairs and fracking sites; they all say pretty much the same; I couldn’t have not done it – life just put me there.